-- B) This semester is accounted for within the allowed period of study. - C) Students may submit a petition to the branch Rector showing proof of the force majeure1 which prevented him/her from registering in the semester.
+- A) A student is considered discontinued in a semester if he/she fails to register for any course during specific semester. - B) This semester is accounted for within the allowed period of study. - C) Students may submit a petition to the branch Rector showing proof of the force majeure1 which prevented him/her from registering in the semester.
 If approved, he/she shall be deemed deferred for that semester. - D) No student is allowed to discontinue his/her study for more than three consecutive or interrupted semesters.